 SpringBoard Mathematics teaches students to apply mathematical ways of thinking to real-world phenomena and prepares them to solve complex math problems.
 The program encourages them to work collaboratively with peers and use the language of mathematics effectively.

-The activities are categorized as investigative, directed, or guided to allow for a diverse instructional approach.
+Activities are categorized as investigative, directed, or guided to allow for a diverse instructional approach.

 Investigative activities let students explore and discover mathematics concepts in context.

 Directed activities include worked-out examples and practice.
 These are used to teach foundational mathematics principles.

 Guided activities present concepts through a combination of direct instruction and discovery learning.

 Connect To… callouts show students how math has applications with other subjects or other branches of mathematics.

 SpringBoard Mathematics focuses on developing math literacy.